kent-map/time-walk/_admin/add-post.md

 ---
-title: Adding a new post
+title: 2.
+Adding a new post
-description: How to add a new post to the site.
+description: How to add a new post to a collection.
-author:
-date: 2025-01-01
-tags: admin
-thumbnail:
-permalink: /admin/add-post
 layout: post
 published: true
 ---